Florida Sports Betting

 Despite joining Division I's FBS level in 1996, UCF has quickly established itself as one of the best college football programs that doesn't compete in a Power 5 conference.
 Since joining the American Athletic Conference in 2013, the Knights has won four conference championships.
 They claim one national championship — 2017 — despite not being selected for the College Football Playoff after a 13-0 season.
 UCF would go on to beat Auburn in the Peach Bowl, 34-27, subsequently naming itself champions.

-UCF has been to five straight bowl games, including eight of the last nine seasons.
+UCF regularly make it to bowl games and have done very well in the AAC.
 The Knights play their home games at the Bounce House and are led by former Auburn head coach Gus Malzahn, who will enter his first year at the helm in 2021.

 Knights Odds